mafshari64/picongpu/docs/source/usage/plugins/binningPlugin.rst

 .. note::

-   Please note that if you specify the SI units of an axis, e.g. via ``energyDimension`` in the LWFA example, PIConGPU automatically converts to the internal unit system, but then also expects SI-compliant values (in the case of energy Jouls).
+   Please note that if you specify the SI units of an axis, e.g. via ``energyDimension`` in the LWFA example, PIConGPU automatically converts to the internal unit system, but then also expects SI-compliant values for the axis range (in the case of energy Joules).

-To read the electron specrometer data in python, one could load and plot it like this:
+To read the electron spectrometer data in python, one could load and plot it like this:

 .. code:: python